Welcome to the Suffolk Section

 CA members have access to a wide range of RYA courses, based at the RHYC, ashore and afloat.
 Members of the section receive a regular newsletter giving details of coming events, local Notices to Mariners and other items of interest.
 If you live, or keep a boat locally, or are just interested in the area, stay in touch with the activities of the section and join the meetings from time to time.
 Please contact CA House or one of the section secretaries to register your interest or if you have any queries.

-Thursday 9th November 2017, Morning Meeting at RHYC, Woolverstone 1100 for 1130 talk.
+Thursday 30th November 2017, Morning Meeting at RHYC, Woolverstone 1100 for 1130 talk.
 Lunch available at the RHYC 1300.
-Captain Ian McNaught is now, after a career with Cunard Liners, the...Read more
+Well known for his pilot book, the focus of Roger’s writing is on...Read more

 - 1 of 3